 Your time to file a personal injury lawsuit is restricted by the Florida statute of limitations.
 If you do not meet the deadline to file a claim, you will lose your right to pursue legal action to recover damages.

-In most cases, there is a four-year deadline from the injury date for filing personal injury lawsuits.
+In most cases, there is a two-year deadline from the injury date for filing personal injury lawsuits.
 However, there are exceptions to that general rule.
-The date to file a lawsuit may be extended if:

 Some exceptions could shorten your time to file a personal injury claim.
 For example, if a government entity is involved, you could have just a few months to file a notice of claim to preserve your right to file a lawsuit.

 It is in your best interest to speak with a Fort Walton Beach personal injury lawyer as soon as possible after an accident or injury.
 We encourage you to reach out to our law office online or by telephone for a free case evaluation.

 Contact Us Now for a Free Consultation with a Fort Walton Beach Personal Injury Lawyer

 If you have questions about a personal injury case or these personal injury FAQs, do not hesitate to reach out to us by telephone or online.
 Call now to schedule a free consultation with one of our Fort Walton Beach personal injury attorneys.
 Our legal team is here to help you as you seek justice for an injury.